University of Texas School of Public Health Policies and Procedures

 An appeal is filed by submitting to the Dean a letter signed by the student outlining the arguments for the appeal, the Student Complaint Form, and the written summary of the grievance process.

-The Dean will have up to 30 business days after the formal grievance process to make a decision.
+The Dean will have up to 30 business days to decide after the formal grievance process.
 The Dean's judgment will be considered final and provided to the student in writing.

-Should a student exhaust the grievance process outlined by UTSPHSA, a complaint may be filed with the Texas Higher Education Coordinating Board (THECB).
-More information about the types of complaints investigated, the complaint form, and the procedures for investigations can be accessed on THECB's website.
+Should a student exhaust the grievance process outlined by UTSPHSA, a complaint may be filed with the Texas Higher Education Coordinating Board.
+More information about the types of complaints investigated and the procedures for investigations can be accessed on the Texas Higher Education Coordinating Board website.
+The complaint form is also available on the website.

 Probation and Dismissal Policy and Procedure

-The student must make satisfactory progress towards degree completion during their enrollment.
-Any student whose cumulative GPA falls below 3.0 will be placed on academic probation and informed that their ability to continue in a UTSPHSA degree program may become delayed, interrupted, or conditional.
+The student must make satisfactory progress toward the degree during their enrollment.
+Any student whose cumulative grade point average falls below 3.0 will be placed on academic probation and informed that their ability to continue in a UTSPHSA degree program may become delayed, interrupted, or conditional.
 Each semester, the Academic Council will assess the academic progress of students placed on academic probation.
 If a student does not fulfill the requirements to continue in the program, enrollment may be terminated at any time by the Academic Council.

 A student recommended for dismissal from a UTSPHSA degree program can appeal the decision according to the Student Academic Grievance Policy.
-If the student decides to appeal the recommendation for dismissal, the student may still register and attend courses in the subsequent semester, if they choose to do so.
+If the student decides to appeal the recommendation for dismissal, the student may still register and attend courses in the subsequent semester; however, the student is not required to do so.
 Should the student elect to appeal the dismissal and attend classes the next semester, an expedited appeal review process may be requested to ensure that a decision on the appeal is reached before the census day for the semester in which the courses are being taken.
 If a student is receiving financial aid, it is important to seek guidance from the Office of Financial Aid and, if applicable, the Office of Veteran Services regarding their responsibility for making financial payments.
 This includes being aware of the responsibility for returning such funds if the student is unsuccessful in the appeal review process.

 To initiate the expedited appeal review process, the process outlined below must be followed: